xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.

-### Task 1: Delete the resource group in which you placed your Azure resources.
+### Task 1: Delete the resource group in which you placed your Azure resources

 1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top.